Standardizing Laravel Applications at Northwestern University

 API Authentication for Machine Identities

 I built a custom token system.
-This breaks the "never roll your own auth" rule, but the risk is manageable.
+This breaks the "never roll your own auth" dogma, but the risk is totally manageable.
 The full architecture covering token issuance, rotation, and request logging is detailed in API Infrastructure: When to Roll Your Own.

 Authorization: The Permission Enum Pattern